-ADAM RENTERIA'S EXPERIENCES LEADING A HEAVY machine-gun team during the invasion of Iraq in 2003 left him feeling that he was under constant threat, a sensation that lasted long after he returned home.
+ADAM RENTERIA'S EXPERIENCES LEADING A HEAVY machine-gun team during the invasion of Iraq in 2003 left him feeling that he was under constant threat, a sensation that continued long after he returned home.
 He picked fights, drank too much and slept badly.
 Therapy helped, but in 2012 Renteria felt his symptoms returning.
-That was also the year he met his 40-pound gleaming white Korean Jindo.
+That was also the year he met his gleaming white Korean Jindo.
 The dog was introduced to him by Pets for Vets, an organization that finds military veterans who are suffering from emotional wounds and pairs them with dogs and other pets from animal shelters.

-You, Too, Could Launch Your Own Non-Profit
+You, Too, Could Launch Your Own Nonprofit

 Watch this video for advice from Matt Dupuis, Clarissa Black's financial advisor, on how to get started

-Black—who has a degree in animal science from Cornell University and a Masters in Anthrozoology from Canisius College—realized that the right preparation would be essential, for both the animal and its new owner.
+Black—who has a degree in animal science from Cornell University and a masters in anthrozoology from Canisius College—realized that the right preparation would be essential, for both the animal and its new owner.
 "Getting a dog can reduce stress," she says.
 "But it has to be the right dog.
 I asked myself, how can I help these vets find their best companion?"

-Pets for Vets founder Clarissa Black, with Iraq War veteran Adam Renteria and his dog, Rakkasan.
+Pets for Vets founder Clarissa Black, with Iraq War veteran Adam Renteria and his dog, Rakkasan

 In 2009, she set up Pets for Vets as a nonprofit organization with a $3,000 loan from her parents, Steve and Ann Black, who quickly became two of the organization's most active supporters.
 As the organization started to pick up publicity, donations for Pets for Vets—along with offers to start chapters around the country—began flooding in, from individuals and corporations alike.

 Renteria, returning home from Iraq, was greeted by his son, Aj.